openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

         assignment operator.

         If this operation completes abruptly, then so does the assignment expression.
         In that case, the assignment does not occur.

         If this evaluation completes normally, then the result of the binary operation converts to the type of the selected array element.
         The result of the conversion is stored into the array element.

       - If *T* is a reference type, then it must be *string*.

         *S* must also be a *string* because the class *string* is the *final* class.
-The saved value of the array element, and the value of the right-hand operand are used to perform the binary operation (string concatenation) of the compound assignment operator (that must be ':math:`+=`').
+The saved value of the array element and the value of the right-hand operand are used to perform the binary operation (string concatenation) of the compound assignment operator ':math:`+=`'.
 If this operation completes abruptly, then so does the assignment expression.
         In that case, the assignment does not occur.

-        If this evaluation completes normally, then the *string* result of the binary operation is stored into the array element.
+      - If the evaluation completes normally, then the *string* result of the binary operation is stored into the array element.

 .. index::